screenplaydev/docs/guides/graphite-cli/creating-a-stack.md

 ### Branch naming
 By default, Graphite will concatenate an optional user prefix, the date, and the commit message to create a branch name that is unlikely to conflict with other branches in your repository.
 The prefix can be changed with `gt user branch-prefix`.
 For example, in the branch names from the above example, the user's prefix was set to `jg--` with `gt user branch-prefix --set jg--`.
-You can also pass a custom name `gt branch create` as a positional argument, e.g.:
+You can also pass a custom name `gt branch create` as a positional argument:

 ```
 gt branch create my-branch-for-part-1 -a -m "part 1"